 - You are breastfeeding (specifically not advised with ella)

-The sooner EC is taken, the more effective it is, so take EC as soon as possible.
+Take EC pills as soon as possible.
 Follow package directions.
 Eating a snack or drinking a glass of milk can help reduce nausea.

-You should have a menstrual period within three weeks after taking EC.
-If you do not have your period within three weeks, you should have a pregnancy test.
-UHS provides Pregnancy Tests.
+You should have a menstrual period within three weeks after EC.
+If you do not have your period within three weeks, you should have a Pregnancy Test.

 Begin using a reliable, routine method of contraception as soon as possible.
-Also, remember to protect yourself from HIV and other sexually transmitted infections by using a condom each time you have sex.
+Also remember to protect yourself from STI by using a condom each time you have sex.

 - Emergency Contraception website from the Office of Population Research at Princeton University and the Association of Reproductive Health Professionals